 1964: Cilla Black’s version of “Anyone Who Had a Heart” was released.
 Written by Burt Bacharach and Hal David, the song was first recorded by Dionne Warwick in 1963.
 While Warwick’s version became a top 10 in several countries, Black’s version went to #1 in the UK.
 The song was also recorded by British singers Dusty Springfield and Petula Clark.

-1965: The Rolling Stones’ second UK album Rolling Stones No. 2 hit #1 on the album chart.
+1965: The Rolling Stones’ second UK album Rolling Stones No. 2 hit #1 on the UK album chart.
 The LP occupied the top spot for ten out of the next twelve weeks, dipping down to the #2 spot first for the Beatles’ Beatles for Sale and seven weeks later for Bob Dylan’s The Freewheelin’ Bob Dylan.

 1966: Marvin Gaye released “One More Heartache,” the second single from his seventh studio album, Moods of Marvin Gaye.